-Isla Fisher Went Blonde For The New Year & Looks Unrecognizable
+Isla Fisher Swapped Her Iconic Red Hair For A New Shade & Looks Unrecognizable

 Nobody's taking the whole "new year, new you" thing more seriously than Isla Fisher, who just ditched her iconic red hair.
 The Australian actor debuted a drastic makeover via an Instagram selfie on New Year's Eve.
 In fact, Isla Fisher's new blonde hair is so different you might not even recognize her.